erroronline1/qualitymanagement/readme.md

 # details
 ## the documents
-the vba-macros can be customized quite easily for i tried to have all important parts split to functions to be able to enable/disable these on demand as well as using variables to customize easily. in the best case all you have to do is to change the variables at the beginning of the macro-code. this applies to both docm and xlsm files.
+the vba-macros can be customized quite easily for i tried to have all important parts split to functions to be able to enable/disable these on demand as well as using variables to customize easily. in the best case all you have to do is to change the variables at the beginning of the macro-code. this applies to the administrative xlsm files. docm-documents and xlsm-timetables contain basically just functions to import outsourced modules and event handler. set up language and location of modules and you are almost ready to go.

 * customize the variables for prompts to your language
 * you can provide default paths within the macro - but paths will always be selectable